bajuwa/ComicCompiler/README.md

 ### Output File Extension
 **Shorthand:** -oe [text]
 **Longhand:** --output-extension [text]
-**Default:** ".jpg" or value of -e if specified
+**Default:** ".png" or value of -e if specified
 The file extension of your output images and your output page files.
-**Example:** if a directory contains image001.jpg image002.jpg and image003.png, and you run `comcom -oe png`, the compiled images will be page000.png instead of page000.jpg.
+**Example:** if a directory contains image001.jpg image002.jpg and image003.png, and you run `comcom -oe jpg`, the compiled images will be page000.jpg instead of page000.png.

 ### Output Page File Prefix
 **Shorthand:** -o [text]